-A hacker may have modified or added a new sitemap to get the Japanese SEO Spam pages indexed quickly.
-If you notice any suspicious links in the sitemap, ensure that you quickly update your CMS core files from a last known clean backup.
+A hacker may have modified or added a new sitemap to index the Japanese SEO Spam pages quickly.
+If you notice any suspicious links in the sitemap, quickly update your CMS core files from a last known clean backup.

-Another option to prevent the Japanese SEO Spam infections is to use a Website Firewall, like Astra.
-Our Security Suite helps to automatically secure your site and virtually patch software by preventing malicious requests from ever reaching your website.
+Another option to prevent the Japanese SEO Spam infections is to use a Website Firewall.
+Our Security Suite helps to automatically secure your site and virtually patch software by preventing malicious requests from reaching your website.